-Approximately one year before planned defence the PhD candidate should give a public presentation of the work completed so far, and present a plan for completion of the thesis.
+Approximately 3-6 months before expected thesis submission the PhD candidate should give a public presentation of the work completed so far, and present a plan for completion of the thesis.

 The Doctoral Degree Committee and the main supervisor must be present at the presentation and give the candidate feedback and consider whether the planned progression is realistic.
 If the Doctoral Degree Committee finds the presentation to by satisfactory, the process of appointing an evaluation committee shall begin.

 A mandatory midtway evaluation will be carried out within 2/3 of the stipulated study period.
 Guidelines and evaluation form for midway evaluation for the PhD programme in logistics are avalable.

 Section 10-1 Thesis requirements